All Planning Guides

 Palma Nova is practical, close to the airport, and has beaches, restaurants, activities, and a wide hotel choice.
 It can work well for families with older children or those who want easy entertainment nearby.

 The important point is location.
 Some nearby areas are much livelier, so read recent family reviews and map the hotel carefully if quiet evenings matter.
+Choose Palma Nova for convenience and activities rather than the calmest family atmosphere.

 Soller and Port de Soller